-I talked about gluten free pasta shortly after I went gluten free, but after being gluten free over four years now, I have a few more thoughts on gluten free pasta.
+I talked about gluten free pasta shortly after I went gluten free, but after being gluten free over ten years now, I have a few more thoughts on gluten free pasta.

-When I first went gluten free I loved Tinkyada brown rice pasta.
-The main reason I liked it was that it was the easiest gluten free pasta for me to find at the time.
+When I first went gluten free I tried Tinkyada brown rice pasta.
+I didn’t love it.
+The main reason I bought it was that it was the easiest gluten free pasta for me to find at the time.

 Most gluten free pastas are better when rinsed after cooking.
 My family thinks it helps the texture a lot.
 I just do a quick rinse in the strainer after I drain the cooking water off.
 Not long, just a quick rinse, swirl it around, and drain.